• Home

 Axe Throwing Target Build Directions

-This axe throwing target is a relatively simple build for those that have enough knowledge around the workshop, but may not be experts.
-When selecting boards be sure to look for boards with minimal knots on them, which can cause the axe to bounce off the target.
-Try to avoid darker or heavier pieces of wood since they’re usually dense and will be tougher to stick the axe to.
-Any soft wood will work, such as pine or spruce.
+This axe-throwing target is a simple build for those with enough knowledge of the workshop but may not be experts.
+When selecting boards, look for boards with minimal knots, which can cause the axe to bounce off the target.
+Avoid darker or heavier pieces of wood since they are usually dense and will be more challenging to stick the axe to.
+Any soft wood, such as pine or spruce, will work.

 2×10-Inch Boards